Presidency of George Washington: Vice presidency

 During his two vice-presidential terms, Adams attended few cabinet meetings, and the President sought his counsel only infrequently.
 Nonetheless, the two men, according to Adams biographer, John E. Ferling, "jointly executed many more of the executive branch's ceremonial undertakings than would be likely for a contemporary president and vice-president."
 In the Senate, Adams played a more active role, particularly during his first term.
 He often participated in debates in the Senate.
 On at least one occasion, Adams persuaded senators to vote against legislation he opposed, and he frequently lectured the body on procedural and policy matters.
 He cast 29 tie-breaking votes.

 His first incursion into the legislative realm occurred shortly after he assumed office, during the Senate debates over titles for the president and executive officers of the new government.
 Although the House of Representatives agreed in short order that the president should be addressed simply as George Washington, President of the United States, the Senate debated the issue at some length.
 Adams favored the adoption of the style of Highness (as well as the title of Protector of Their [the United States'] Liberties) for the president.
 Others favored the variant of Electoral Highness or the lesser Excellency.
 Anti-federalists objected to the monarchical sound of them all.
 All but three senators eventually agreed upon His Highness the President of the United States and Protector of the Rights of the Same.
 In the end, Washington yielded to the various objections and the House decided that the title of "Mr. President" would be used.
+In practice, however, he was very frequently addressed as "Your Excellency" by Americans and foreign visitors.